katmatt/katmatt-blogs/content/posts/GraalVM-cross-compile-gh-actions.md

     tags:
     - 'v*' # Push events to matching v*, i.e. v1.0, v20.15.10
 ```
-Our workflow then creates a github release for this tag with the following job definition and stores the `upload_url` as an output that our downstream jobs can use to upload their artifacts:
+Our workflow then creates a github release for this tag with the following job definition and stores the `upload_url` variable as an output that our downstream jobs can use to upload their artifacts:
 ``` yaml
 jobs:
   create-release: